ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 The answer to this one sort of leans into the previous answer.
 Personally, I have always kept it conservative and still seen a massive effect.

-The people explicitly saying that me that I must take this certain amount to see a change have generally been people trying to sell me sea moss.
+The people explicitly saying that I must take this certain amount to see a change have generally been people trying to sell me sea moss.

 If you’ve just bought or made some gel yourself, great!
 If you haven’t had it before, my advice would be to start off small as you may not know how your body will react to it.
 Once you feel comfortable that you’re ok then maybe have a little more.